Soko G-2 Galeb: Development

 A total of two prototype aircraft were built to conduct the type's flight test program.
 On 3 July 1961, the maiden flight of the first of these prototypes, referred to as Galeb 1, was performed by test pilot captain Ljubomir Zekavica.
 The principal difference between the Galeb 1 prototype and the later Galeb 2 was that Galeb 1 had three rubber tanks in the fuselage, while the later Galeb 2 employed a total of two fuselage tanks holding 230 gallons (US) and two wingtip tanks holding 51 gallons (US) each.
 Following the completion of a full-size wooden mock-up, the second prototype Galeb 2 was constructed - establishing the G-2 type designation.

 During flight tests, a maximum speed of 812 km/h at 6,200 m was achieved in clean configuration, with no paint and a polished airframe.
 Top diving speed was Mach 0.81, which could be obtained during a prolonged dive from high altitude.
-According to Soko's chief test pilot, captain Dusan Krvavica, the Galeb is "unfatiguing and easy to fly"; other favourable attributes of the aircraft include docile stall characteristics and being capable of conservative touchdown speeds.
+According to Soko's chief test pilot, Captain Dušan Krvavica, the Galeb is "unfatiguing and easy to fly".
+Other favourable attributes of the aircraft include docile stall characteristics and being capable of conservative touchdown speeds.

 The G-2 Galeb made its first appearance outside of Yugoslavia at the 1963 Paris Air Show.

 In 1964, production of the G-2 commenced, making it the first indigenously developed jet aircraft to enter mass production in Yugoslavia (the first jet-powered plane built by Yugoslavia was the Ikarus 451M in 1952, which did not enter production).
 After the Soko 522, it was the second aircraft built at SOKO.
 The first production series G-2-A was entered in the aircraft register of the Yugoslav Air Force on 30 July 1965, and the last one on 6 January 1981.
 The G-2-A was known within the Yugoslav military under the N-60 designation.
 Production of updated aircraft for export to Libya was extended until mid-1983.
 Soko produced a total of 248 Galeb aircraft, 132 of which were used by the Yugoslav Air Force.